-For this class we use the R software (www.r-project.org) which is free and runs on all the major operating systems.
-Although it may be bit harder to learn than other software packages, it is the professor's opinion that it is worthwhile learning.
-To make life a bit easier we will use the PMG (www.math.csi.cuny.edu/pmg) graphical interface for R. This is software being developed that although a bit buggy, can make most of the computations we do quite accessible.
+R is used by typing command into a command line, unlike most other software you have used recently.
+(It is similar to MATLAB, if you know what that means.)
+Although it may be bit harder to learn than other software packages, it is this professor's opinion that it is worthwhile learning.
+To make life a bit easier we will use the PMG (www.math.csi.cuny.edu/pmg) graphical interface for R.